Nyalapally-Srujankumar/Srujankumar/README.md

 <h2 align="left">Hi 👋!
-My name is Nyalapally srujankumar and I'm a Full stackdeveloper, from ....</h2>
+My name is Nyalapally srujankumar and I'm a Frontend developer, from  ....</h2>

 ###